antonnazarov/apricot/apricot-application/readme.txt

 A. Download and install Java 1.8 for the platform of your choice ("Apricot DB" was not tested on earlier or later versions, therefore Java 1.8 is essential).
 Set JAVA_HOME system variable, and include <JAVA_HOME>/bin into your system PATH.
-1. Download and unzip the archive: apricotdb-0.5-nojre-bin.zip
+1. Download and unzip the archive: apricotdb-0.5b-nojre-bin.zip
-2. The following scripts need to be run in the shell: java -jar apricot-launcher-0.5.jar java -jar apricot-ui-0.5.jar
+2. The following scripts need to be run in the shell: java -jar apricot-launcher-0.5b.jar java -Xms1024m -Xmx2048m -jar apricot-ui-0.5.jar
-(the apricot-launcher-0.5.jar script needs to be run only once on the first run of the application).
+Note: the apricot-launcher-0.5b.jar script needs to be run only once on the first run of the application.

 ----------------------------
 * Option C (multi platform): compiling and running from the sources